Emmehehe/CustomDifficultyModForDeltarune/README.md

 > This just reads and writes to a new .ini file.
 So no change to vanilla save data.

 Is this compatible with X mod?
-> **I can't garauntee anything, but most likely.**
-> The mod install script makes changes to specific lines of vanilla damage code, so anything that doesn't mess with those should be compatible.
+> **I can't garauntee anything.** This mod makes specific line edits to the dark world menu & various damage scripts, so those areas will be the source of any potential conflicts.
+Any mods that don't affect those areas should be ok?
-> The mod menu script makes changes to the dark world menu logic and draw code, so disable the mod menu script if you're getting compatibility issues with the dark world menu.